 The Horizontal Gaze Nystagmus test, the Walk and Turn test, and the One Leg Stand test are all scientific tests.
 However, they are only scientific tests if the officer follows the approved scientific method for conducting the particular test.
-If the officer deviates from the scientific approved method, then the test is no longer valid, reliable, or accurate.
-In short, the “test” is no longer based on science, but becomes an exercise in junk science.
+If the officer deviates from the scientifically approved method, then the test is no longer valid, reliable, or accurate.
+In short, the “test” is no longer based on science but becomes an exercise in junk science.

-As noted in my previous article, “even if the officer does not following testing procedures, the tests will be admissible, at least in the administrative hearing.”
+As noted in my previous article, “even if the officer does not follow testing procedures, the tests will be admissible, at least in the administrative hearing.”
 Unfortunately, everything is admissible at the administrative hearing.
 Even if the officer testifies that he conducted the test contrary to the approved method.
-For example, recently, a Fargo police officer admitted that he conducted the Horizontal Gaze Nystagmus test contrary to his training and the scientific approved method.
+For example, recently, a Fargo police officer admitted that he conducted the Horizontal Gaze Nystagmus test contrary to his training and the scientifically approved method.
 The hearing officer did not care.
 It was admitted into evidence.
 However, Cass County District Judge Tom Olson recently disagreed.
 Judge Olson ruled that the test and test results were not admissible because the scientific methods were not followed.

-Recent knee and back surgeries, recent leg injuries, and being over the age of 65 are all scientific factors which should exclude the performance of the Walk and Turn test and the One Leg Stand test.
+Recent knee and back surgeries, recent leg injuries, and being over the age of 65 are all scientific factors that should exclude the performance of the Walk and Turn test and the One Leg Stand test.
 Over the last year, I have observed these facts in various cases.
 Unfortunately, in each and every case, the hearing officer has allowed these test results to be admitted despite the science.